Guide to Tofu and Tempeh

-Before we get into all the different types of tofu maybe we should clear up what the stuff actually is.
 Tofu, also known as bean curd, is made from soy or more specifically, from soybean milk.
 White soybeans are boiled and curdled and the resulting curds are pressed into the white blocks of tofu that we see in stores.
-It’s high protein content makes it a great choice if you eat a plant-based diet.
+Its high protein content makes it a great choice if you eat a plant-based diet.

-Tofu itself its quite bland but easily absorbs flavour so it’s best marinated or seasoned to suit whatever dish you’re using it in.
-It’s blandness actually makes it great choice for baking, dressings and dips to add texture and volume, or even replace ingredients like oil, eggs and dairy.
+Tofu doesn’t taste like much.
+If anything, it’s ever so slightly “beany” tasting, much like edamame, plain soy milk or soybeans.
+Although it’s bland on its own, tofu easily absorbs flavor so it’s best marinated or seasoned to suit whatever dish you’re using it in.
+You can make tofu taste like just about anything through various cooking and preparation methods.
+It’s blandness actually makes it a great choice for baking, dressings and dips to add texture and volume, or even replace ingredients like oil, eggs and dairy.

 Tofu Nutritional Benefits